 In animals, and as familiar to us, sexual reproduction follows the path of meiosis → gametes → fertilization → mitosis → meiosis (thus completing the cycle).
 The mitosis part literally is us, that is, our bodies are the product of the mitotic division as indicated in this progression.

 In a number of organisms the bodies are haploid rather than the commonly observed diploid of animals.
 In this case the following progression instead occurs: meiosis → spores → mitosis → gametes → fertilization → meiosis.
-In particular, as fertilization is what restores the diploid state but is followed directly by meiosis, almost all of what takes place in the life cycle of these organisms takes place with haploid individuals.
-Such life cycles are predominantly seen with fungi (though with a lot more complicating detail than has been presented).
+In particular, as fertilization is what restores the diploid state but is followed directly by meiosis.
+Consequently, almost all of what takes place in the life cycle of these organisms takes place with haploid individuals.
+Such life cycles are predominantly seen with fungi, though with a lot more complicating detail than has been presented.

 Lastly there are plants, which display something known as alternation of generations.
 Here the progression is meiosis → spores → mitosis → gametes → fertilization → mitosis → meiosis.
-Note how as with fungi the meiosis step gives rise to spores rather than gametes.
-Unlike fungi, however, there is mitosis following fertilization, that is, plants alternate between haploid and diploid individuals (plant bodies), a.k.a., alternation of generations.
+Note how as with fungi the meiosis step gives rise to spores rather than to gametes.
+Unlike fungi, however, there is mitosis following fertilization, that is, plants alternate between haploid and diploid individuals, that is, generations of plant bodies, a.k.a., alternation of generations.
 Various multicellular algae also display alternation of generations.